Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Linguistically, the general style of that era, coupled with the author's love for Pilgrim's Progress and the Bible (similar to Jane Eyre), often leads to various metaphors and references, but Penguin or Oxford's edition notes are more detailed.

 What makes people mad is the French interspersed in the middle.
-At every critical moment, everyone will start adding French when they are emotional (because Brussels/Villette is a French area), and even if there are comments, it is not good to read!
+At every critical moment, everyone will start adding French when they are emotional (because Brussels/Villette is a French-speaking area), and even if there are comments, it is not good to read!

 You think, if you see two people arguing in Mandarin, quarreling, and starting to speak Hokkien dialect (I am a Hokkien idiot), then you can't grasp the keywords, wouldn't it be very tight in your chest!